On most Android devices the easiest way to take a screenshot is to simultaneously press and hold down the power button and volume-down button.

-For devices on which this does not work you should try holding down the physical home button and volume-down simultaneously.
+If this doesn't work, try holding down the physical home button and volume-down simultaneously.

 Here are some alternative methods for taking a screenshot on Android: